Wirecloud/mock-applicationmashup/README.md

 Note that we added to the vendor section the mock file, this will add it to your tests.

-Using it in tests
+Using it in your tests
 ----------

-MockSocket is a drop in replacement for the MashupPlatform global found in the WireCloud platform.
-To replace it, you will have to set it in the window object:
+`MockMP` is a drop in replacement for the `MashupPlatform` global object found when running widgets and operators in the WireCloud platform.
+To replace it, you will have to set it into the window object:

 ```
 window.MashupPlatform = new MockMP.MockMP();